Rocket League on Unreal Engine 6: Psyonix Sets New Industry Standards

 Cloud Integration and Distributed Computing

 The new architecture introduces deep synergy with Epic Games' cloud infrastructure.
 A portion of the physics calculations that previously burdened the player's hardware will now be offloaded to servers.
-This is a real chance to eliminate so-called "ghost hits" – those frustrating moments where you see contact with the ball on screen, but the server disagrees.
+This is a real chance to eliminate so-called 'ghost hits'.
+This refers to those frustrating moments when you see contact with the ball on screen, but the server disagrees.
 UE6 has the potential to bring esports synchronization to an unprecedented level.

 Breakthrough in Collision Physics and Fluid Simulation